Kanzenshuu launched 01 April 2012 as a combination of two prior Dragon Ball fansites: Daizenshuu EX (founded 1998) and Kanzentai (founded 2005).

 Hujio (Heath Cutler)

 Content Manager / Website Development

 Heath is better known online by the handle, “Hujio”, a name he made up too long ago to even remember what it’s based on.
 But hey, it starts with an “H”.
-He currently resides in Nebraska with his wife and son, both of whom do a great job of pulling him away from doing website work.
+He currently resides in Nebraska with his wife and children, all of whom do a great job of pulling him away from doing website work.

 SaiyaJedi (Julian Grybowski)